lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 This set up fully supports linting with [tslint][tslint-home].
 Linting is done before compilation; if linting fails, your code does not compile or test.

 If you want to use linting, just add a [tslint.json][tslint.json] into your project.
-Each time your run `npm test`, your code will be fully linted.
+Each time your run `npm test` your code will be fully linted.

 Removing tests from the .apk
 -----------------------------

-In the current setup, the test build residing in `www/build/test` will be compiled into the `.apk` when `ionic build` is run.
+In this set up, test files residing in `www/build/test` will be bundled into the `.apk` when `ionic build` is run.

 See [here][cordova-prune-post] for a short post on how to prevent this from happening.